Health Services Administration Bachelor of Science

 - Interpret and apply legal theories, ethical principles, accreditation, and regulatory requirements necessary for risk management, safety, and quality programs and initiatives across the healthcare continuum.

-- Demonstrate an understanding of diverse cultures and belief systems and recognize diverse healthcare needs of varied communities.
+- Demonstrate an understanding of diverse cultures and belief systems and recognize diverse healthcare needs of varied communities in the practicum.

 Criminal Background Check and Drug Screen Policy: